simondanielsson/lynx-hackathon-varnhams-vaktare/README.md

 (account for slippage).
 Formally, we do the following.

 Assume there exists $k$ assets.
-We want to choose our positions (portfolio weights) $w = (w_1, w_2, ..., w_k)$ such that the Sharpe ratio is minimized in each time step, given a predicted future 6-day return and a predicted covariance matrix.
+We want to choose our positions (portfolio weights) $w = (w_1, w_2, ..., w_k)$ such that the Sharpe ratio is maximized in each time step, given a predicted future 6-day return and a predicted covariance matrix.
 Thus, we seek to solve

 $w_t = argmax_{w \in R^k} \frac{r_{t,6}^\top w}{\sqrt{w^\top \hat{\Sigma}_t w}}$.